UummProject/uumm-prototype/support/Broken meritocracy.md

 By [white-listing](https://en.wikipedia.org/wiki/Whitelist) capacities (merit) instead of entities (usual people), we can have a governance system that is identity agnostic.

 This would allow for anyone/anything to be a potential participant (kids, AI, other governances, anonymous entities).
-And because the system is automatized the number of participants can be huge without being a problem.
+And because the system is automatized, the number of participants can be huge without being a problem.

 It makes the system more adaptable to the needs and circumstances (just redefine the merit equation) while adhering to the system goals, and still being compatible with old governance systems (you can always make that a required capacity is to be someone).